Prehistoric Paintings

 Reproduced by Thomas Baker

-Reproduction of a Lascaux Cave painting
+The Wounded Bison of Lascaux Cave

-(approx. 20,000 years old) by Thomas Baker
+(original approx. 20,000 years old) reproduced by Thomas Baker

 oil on plaster-textured wood panel